omgnetwork/android-sdk/README.md

 Before using the SDK to retrieve a resource, you need to initialize the client (`EWalletClient`) with a builder (`EWalletClient.Builder`).

-Last, you will need to pass the instance that you got from the previous step to the `OMGAPIClient`'s constructor.
+Lastly, you will need to pass the instance that you got from the previous step to the `OMGAPIClient`'s constructor.

 For example,
 ```kotlin